Roobika06/AI-Chatbot-Project/README.txt

 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000

 NOTE: ngrok can timeout. you need to restart the session if you see session expired message.

+This project is a chatbot backend built with FastAPI that helps customers place and track food orders for roobi Eatery.
+It is designed to integrate with Dialogflow as a webhook, handle conversations, and store/manage orders in a MySQL database.